A stable and causal model of magnetohydrodynamics: Details on one-form hydrodynamics

 where $h^\mu$ is normalised such that $h^\mu h_\mu=1$.
+We note that the one-form chemical potential $\mu_\mu$ encodes both the chemical potential $\mu$ and the vector $h^\mu$.
 It may be observed that $h^\mu u_\mu=-T^2\delta_B \varphi/\mu$ and hence $u^\mu$ and $h_\mu$ are not orthogonal at this point.
 However, it may be shown, using the adiabaticity equation (see \cite{Armas:2018zbe}) that $\delta_B \varphi=\mathcal{O}(\partial)$.
 One is free to use the redefinition freedom associated with $\mu_\mu$, namely $\mu_\mu\to\mu_\mu +\delta\mu_\mu$ to set $\delta_B \varphi=0$ at all orders, which is a type of Josephson condition.
 This means that we are free to take $h^\mu u_\mu=0$ as an exact all order statement.
-This is the choice we made throughout this paper but we do point out that it is possible not to use this redefinition freedom and to consider an even larger family of MHD frames.
+This is the choice we made throughout this paper, which leads to the physical interpretation of the fluid field variables $\mu$ and $h^\mu$ being related to the strength and the direction of the magnetic field lines respectively.
+However we note that it is possible not to use this redefinition freedom and to consider an even larger family of MHD frames.

 Given these considerations we now discuss aspects of equilibrium partition functions in one-form hydrodynamics.
 The on-shell equilibrium partition function, that is the equilibrium partition function in the grand canonical ensemble for which $\delta_B \varphi=0$ and $\varphi$ obeys the constraint $\nabla_\mu\left(T\rho h^\mu\right)=0$, can be written as